Motorola T600 Waterproof Walkie Talkie Tested & Reviewed

 The T600 H2O offers average clarity.
 It’s definitely easy to hear and understand, but not as clear as the BCA BC Link or the Rocky Talkie.

-Motorola t600 walkie talkie up close attached to man's life vest
+motorola t600 walkie talkie up close attached to man's life vest

 Ease of Use